Learn the 8 ways you need to change Charlotte Mason for your dyslexic child.

 Modifications for dyslexia

-While a Charlotte Mason education is well suited to students with learning differences, there are some adjustments that you’ll need to make.
+While a Charlotte Mason education is well suited to students with learning differences, you’ll need to make some adjustments.

 What can you keep?
-The books, the writing, handwork, art and music, reading … Really, you can keep everything!
+The books, the writing, handwork, art and music, reading …you can keep everything!

-You’ll just need to make some tweaks to how you use them.
+But you will need to tweak how you use them.

-Let’s walk through the eight adaptations you will probably make to your homeschool.
+Let’s walk through the eight changes you’ll need to make to your homeschool.

-Even if your child is reading, the sheer number of books in a CM education can be overwhelming.
-For a child who is a slow reader, or who struggles with decoding and comprehension, audio books can be an education-saver.
+Even if your child can read, the sheer number of books in a CM education can be overwhelming.
+For a child who is a slow reader, who struggles to decode, or with comprehension, audiobooks can be an education-saver.

-But there are three kinds of reading– reading with your eyes, reading with your fingers, and reading with your ears.
+But three kinds of reading exist– reading with your eyes, reading with your fingers, and reading with your ears.

-We would never tell a person who is visually impaired and using Braille to read a book that they weren’t really reading.
+If a person is visually impaired and uses Braille to read a book, would you ever tell them they weren’t really reading?

-And yet this is exactly what we think when we let our kids use audio books.
+And yet this is what we think when we let our kids use audiobooks.

-Your child will get all the benefits of reading – activating the same language centers, developing vocabulary, gaining cultural and background knowledge – while separating out the actual reading instruction.
+Your child will get the full benefits of reading.
+He’ll activate the same language centers, develop vocabulary, gain cultural and background knowledge – all while keeping the actual reading instruction separate.

 Audiobooks can be used both for instructional books and for the lighter, literature portions of the curriculum.